 - December – The Drexel University College of Medicine will review qualified

-- January – The College of Medicine will email eligible applicants to pay
+- Late December – The College of Medicine will email eligible applicants to pay

 the processing fee.

-- Late January – Applicants will be notified by email regarding whether or
+- January 31 – Applicants will be notified by email regarding whether or

 not they will be invited for an interview.

-- Late March – The College of Medicine will notify applicants of their BA/BS/MD
+- April 1 – The College of Medicine will notify applicants of their BA/BS+MD Early Assurance program

 - May 1 – Enrollment Form and tuition deposits due.

-Applicants to an undergraduate program at Drexel University and the accelerated BA/BS/MD program at the Drexel University College of Medicine must submit the following materials.
+Applicants to an undergraduate program at Drexel University and the BA/BS+MD Early Assurance program at the Drexel University College of Medicine must submit the following materials.
 All application materials and College of Medicine Supplemental

 All application materials should be sent to Drexel's Office of